You have successfully signed up for our newsletter!

 Enjoy the ride as you motor through verdant hills and lush farmscapes dotted with ancient castles and painted monasteries from bustling Bucharest all the way down to oriental Istanbul and the scenic Black Sea Coast.
 This 16-day cross-country motorcycle tour will guarantee you a whole new level of adventure across some of Europe's finest cities.
 Hop on your bike and fulfill your wanderlust!

-You will stay in 4-star hotels throughout the tour.
+You will stay in four-star hotels throughout the tour.
 Adriatic Mototours chooses well-appointed boutique hotels, all of course, with en-suite facilities and most of them have internet access.

 Welcome to Romania!
 Your guides will welcome you at the airport and take you to the hotel in Bucharest.
 If you arrive early, you'll have some time to relax or do some sightseeing before the welcome briefing.
 At 16:00, there will be an introductory briefing.
 Your welcome dinner will be held in a fine restaurant where traditional Romanian cuisine is complemented by the lively Romanian folk music.